-In addition, HDS-16 Live features most advanced fishfinder technology which enables you to watch CHIRP Sonar and Scanstructrue HD at the same time.
-Therefore, it provides the best possible view about what is going on beneath you.
+In addition, HDS-16 Live features the most advanced fishfinder technology which enables you to watch CHIRP Sonar and Scanstructrue HD at the same time.
+Therefore, it provides the best possible view of what is going on beneath you.

 2. Deeper Sonar Pro Fish Finder – Versatile Wireless Device for Both Beginners and Pros

 What makes this sonar stand out from the rest of the fish finders is its versatility.
 You can use this sonar in the areas where other fish finders do not work.
 You can use it onshore, kayak, and even in ice-fishing.
 It comes with several attachments to ensure convenient installation in Kayaks, boats, and fishing rods.